From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Introduction

 Existing research explores jailbreak mechanisms, their impact scopes, and corresponding defense strategies.
 However, with the continuous evolution of model paradigms, new jailbreak patterns still require systematic review and analysis \cite{wu2024adversarial}.
 Some empirical studies \cite{liu2024survey, chu2024comprehensive, liu2023jailbreaking, wei2023jailbroken} compare the performance of various jailbreak methods and summarize defense strategies.
 Others \cite{liu2024jailbreak, gupta2023chatgpt, jin2024jailbreakzoo, singh2023exploiting, yao2024survey} focus on the effectiveness and limitations of similar categories of jailbreak methods, aiming to improve model robustness and reduce the success rate of attacks.
 Additionally, some conceptual studies \cite{rao2024tricking, geiping2024coercing, ma2025safety} shift the analytical perspective from specific methods to jailbreak intentions and impacts.

 Nevertheless, current jailbreak and defense surveys in LLM ecosystems face several limitations: (1) Insufficient focus on agents: Despite the rapid advancement of agent technology, current jailbreak studies predominantly target traditional LLMs.
 There is a lack of systematic analysis on jailbreak attacks, adversarial strategies, and defenses specific to agents, which hinders a comprehensive understanding of agent security and limits the optimization of defense mechanisms.
 (2) Inadequate taxonomy of hybrid jailbreak methods: Modern jailbreak techniques evolve into hybrid forms that combine multiple strategies.
-These often share common core modules, requiring researchers to carefully classify and analyze them to reveal their structural and developmental logic.
-(3) Lack of detailed analysis of experimental settings: While various datasets and evaluation metrics are used in jailbreak research, existing surveys rarely provide comprehensive mapping between methods and their evaluation frameworks, impeding comparability and obscuring the strengths and weaknesses of different approaches.
+These often share common core modules, requiring researchers to carefully classify and analyze them to reveal their structural components and execution logic.
+(3) Lack of detailed analysis of experimental settings: While various datasets and evaluation metrics are used in jailbreak research, existing surveys rarely provide comprehensive mapping between methods and their evaluation frameworks, impeding the comparability of different approaches and obscuring their respective strengths and weaknesses.
 (4) Difficulty in covering the latest advancements: Due to the rapid progress of jailbreak and defense research, existing reviews may not incorporate the most recent techniques, resulting in outdated insights into current trends.